jacksonrwoodard/HouseHealthMonitoring/Documentation/Signoffs/lukecarson-gas-signoff.md

 <sup>1</sup> To meet constraints 1 and 2, there will be a need for two sensors to detect the gases Preserve Home Pro is targeting.
 The SRAQ-G014 will detect the presence and concentration of flammable gases (Propane) and carbon monoxide.
 The device features the MQ-9 sensing element that is highly sensitive to propane and carbon monoxide and has a detection range of 50-10000 ppm for propane and 10-1000 ppm for carbon monoxide.[6]
 The SRAQ-G016 is like the SRAQ-G014 but features the MQ-135 sensor whose elements are highly sensitive to ammonia and the detection range is from 10-1000ppm.[7]
 These ranges are crucial to meet the standards set by OSHA for the eight-hour monitoring window.

 The gas module technical parameters show that the module will need a one-time 24-48 hour burn-in time for the sensors to be correctly calibrated and accurate.
-After that, the pre-heat time will be 30 minutes for the gas module to be calibrated and then the sensor will start collecting accurate data and be checked every second.[6-7] Since the gas module detects and measures the concentrations of the specified gas ranges using analog voltage levels (within 0-5V), the analog output pins from the gas module will be connected to a 16-bit ADC pin on the ESP32-H2 so the microcontroller can collect and process into meaning concentration data.
+After that, the pre-heat time will be 30 minutes for the gas module to be calibrated and then the sensor will start collecting accurate data and be checked every second.[6-7] Since the gas module detects and measures the concentrations of the specified gas ranges using analog voltage levels (within 0-5V), the analog output pins from the gas module will be connected to a 16-bit ADC pin on the ESP32-H2 so the microcontroller can collect and process into meaningful concentration data.
 The 16-bit ADC provides 65,536 discrete values within the 0-5V range, enabling fine voltage distinctions required for the calculation of ppm measurements.
 [13]

-<sup>2</sup> To meet constraint 3, perserve home pro will be mounting the gas module no further than 20 feet from a location that is central to the surrounding vicinitys of bedrooms.
-This is a requirement that NFPA has set on carbon monoxide detectors and will be adressed by perserve home pro.
+<sup>2</sup> To meet constraint 3, Preserve Home Pro will be mounting the gas module no further than 20 feet from a location that is central to the surrounding vicinities of bedrooms.
+This is a requirement that NFPA has set on carbon monoxide detectors and will be addressed.
 Also, from already existing carbon monoxide alarms, the installation manuals address that if a home has a bedroom hallway of 40 feet then a module will be needed at each end to make up for 40 feet.
 [3] [4]

-<sup>3</sup> For constraints 4 through 7, perserve home pro looked at alredy existing solutions from gas sensor manufacturers and developers in order to best suit the location of the gas module.
-The consensus for constraints 4 and 5 was to place the modules prevelant for leaks or sources that are prone to leak.[5]
-This would be the piping from gas sources to appliances (if homeowners have that feature for their house) so perserve home pro would detect propane accurately and would need to placed near the floor because propane is heavier than air and will naturally flow to the floor.[5]
-[11] The carbon monoxide spreads evenly through the air and was adressed previously on the location so perserve home pro must have that location meet.[3-4] [10] Ammonia is a lighter than air so will naturally want to float upwards so that module will be placed near ceilings to be in the environment where ammonia resides.[12]
-The constraints 6 and 7 will be meet for our selection of location in order to best place our module in a environment where accurate readings can be conducted without external environments affecting them.[3-5]
+<sup>3</sup> For constraints 4 through 7, Preserve Home Pro looked at existing solutions from gas sensor manufacturers and developers to best suit the location of the gas module.
+The consensus for constraints 4 and 5 was to place the modules where leaks are prevalent or where gas sources are prone to leak.[5]
+This would include piping from gas sources to appliances (if homeowners have that feature for their house) so that Preserve Home Pro could detect propane accurately.
+The module for propane detection needs to be placed near the floor because propane is heavier than air and will naturally flow to the floor.
+[5] [11] The carbon monoxide spreads evenly through the air, and its location was addressed previously, so Preserve Home Pro must meet that location.
+[3-4] [10] Ammonia is lighter than air and will naturally want to float upwards, so the module will be placed near ceilings to be in the environment where ammonia resides.
+[12] For constraints 6 and 7, our selection of location will be the best place to conduct accurate readings without external environments affecting them.
+[3-5]

-<sup>4</sup> Also, perserve home pro will need to meet constraints 8 and 9 given from the manufacturers datasheet in order to have proper work environments for the sensor.
-If those constraints are not meet from perserve home pro then the sensor will not work properly and potentially lead to harmful affects to homeowners.[6-7]
+<sup>4</sup> According to the manufacturer's datasheet, Preserve Home Pro needs to meet constraints 8 and 9 to provide suitable work environments for the sensor.
+If the constraints are not met, the sensor will not function correctly and may potentially cause harm to homeowners.
+[6-7]

 ## Bill of Materials
 | DEVICE | Quantity | Price Per Unit | Total Price |